-When Anne filters for the object, publishes from Author or Contribute, or uses the object in Review or Translations, she continues to choose the single criteria values for her job.
+When Anne filters for the object, publishes from Author or quick-editing mode, or uses the object in Review or Translations, she continues to choose the single criteria values for her job.
 This is because filtering uses single values so you'll assign the values for the variant you looking are for.

 For example, Anne wants to publish the guide for the X3001 for users in New York.
 In Author, the filtering for the publishing job for this guide will use the Product = X3001 and State = New York (NY).
 The topic she created using the multi select variants will also be used in the job because, along with all of the other values assigned, the topic has the X3001 and New York values assigned.